centiservice/mats3/docs/developing/MatsFactory.md

 ## Connecting to the correct JMS broker

-The similarity with JMS ConnectionFactory and JDBC DataSource is pretty apt, as both basically are databases.
+The similarity between JMS ConnectionFactory and JDBC DataSource is pretty apt, as both basically are databases.
 A Message Broker is just a rather specialized database: One may think of it as having specialized FIFO-tables, where "rows" are added to named tables at the end, and consumed from the head. _(Indeed, for example PostgreSQL has features specifically created for using the SQL server as a message broker, blurring the lines between those two types of products)_